Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Introduction

 The Cepheid distance scale has been extensively tested against potential astrophysical systematics.
 JWST observations have ruled out unrecognised photometric crowding in extragalactic hosts as a significant contributor to the tension, with analyses of more than \num{1000} Cepheids in N4258 and up to 19 SN~Ia hosts finding no evidence for bias in \ac{HST} photometry~\citep{Riess_2024, Riess_2025}.
 A second key uncertainty for the parallax-based Cepheid calibration is the \textit{Gaia} parallax zero-point offset, $\deltapi$.
 While the EDR3 calibration models $\deltapi$ as a function of magnitude, colour, and ecliptic latitude~\citep{Lindegren_2021}, it remains weakly constrained for bright stars like \ac{MW} Cepheids ($G < 9~\magn$), a brightness range where EDR3 lacks calibration sources.
 The SH0ES analysis~\citep[hereafter \citetalias{Riess_2021}]{Riess_2021} combined high- and low-parallax samples of Cepheids with \ac{HST} photometry to jointly measure the offset (which is additive) and the Cepheid luminosity (which is multiplicative), yielding $\deltapi = -14 \pm 6~\uas$.
-Independent validations using asteroseismology, photometric parallaxes, red clump stars, eclipsing binaries, and orbital parallaxes generally favour residual offsets between $0$ and $-20~\uas$, implying that the official correction overestimates the zero-point for bright stars by ${\sim}\,15~\uas$~\citep{Zinn_2021, Groenewegen_2021, Huang_2021, Fabricius_2021, Bhardwaj_2021, Stassun_2021, Groenewegen_2023, Ding_2025}.
-An alternative route to Cepheid calibration that largely avoids the uncertainty of the parallax offset calibrates Cepheids in open clusters where the \textit{Gaia} DR3 parallaxes are measured from fainter cluster stars ($12 < G < 18~\magn$), well within the range of the~\citet{Lindegren_2021} calibration, and achieves a $0.9\%$ luminosity-scale precision consistent with that of the field Cepheids~\citep{Riess_2022a,CruzReyes_2023}.
-The metallicity dependence of the period--luminosity relation has also been explored extensively~\citep{Breuval_2022, Molinaro_2023}, although its magnitude remains debated, with recent claims of a negligible effect~\citep{Madore_2025, Madore_2026} challenged by evidence favouring the standard slope of ${\sim}\,-0.2 \pm 0.1~\magn\,\dex^{-1}$~\citep{Breuval_2025}.
+Independent validations using asteroseismology, photometric parallaxes, red clump stars, eclipsing binaries, and orbital parallaxes generally favour residual offsets between $0$ and $-20~\uas$, suggesting that, for bright stars, the EDR3 parallax-bias recipe of~\citet{Lindegren_2021} (the $Z_5/Z_6$ correction evaluated from source magnitude, colour or effective wavenumber, ecliptic latitude, and astrometric-solution type) may overcorrect the zero-point by ${\sim}\,15~\uas$~\citep{Zinn_2021, Groenewegen_2021, Huang_2021, Fabricius_2021, Bhardwaj_2021, Stassun_2021, Groenewegen_2023, Ding_2025}.
+An alternative route to Cepheid calibration that largely avoids the uncertainty of the parallax offset calibrates Cepheids in open clusters where the \textit{Gaia} DR3 parallaxes are measured from fainter cluster stars ($12 < G < 18~\magn$), well within the range of the~\citet{Lindegren_2021} calibration, and achieves a 0.9 per cent luminosity-scale precision consistent with that of the field Cepheids~\citep{Riess_2022a,CruzReyes_2023}.
+The metallicity dependence of the period--luminosity relation has also been explored extensively~\citep{Breuval_2022, Molinaro_2023}, although its magnitude remains debated, with recent claims of a negligible effect~\citep{Madore_2025, Madore_2026} challenged by evidence favouring the standard slope of ${\sim}-0.2 \pm 0.1~\magn\,\dex^{-1}$~\citep{Breuval_2025}.
 However, this term has little leverage on $H_0$, with a change of ${\sim}\,0.2~\kmsecMpc$ for a $0.1~\magn\,\dex^{-1}$ change in slope due to the consistency of Cepheid metallicities along the distance ladder.